T2Day – Type 2 Diabetes Support Videos

 Norfolk and Waveney Integrated Care Board (ICB) is a key organisation responsible for overseeing and coordinating healthcare services within a specific region.
 In this case, the NHS Norfolk and Waveney ICB plays a crucial role in managing and improving healthcare services for the local population.
 By being involved in these programmes, the ICB aims to improve care and reduce the risk of complications associated with type 2 diabetes.

-Episode 14 – What is Norfolk and Waveney ICB?
+Video: What is Norfolk and Waveney Integrated Care Board?

 How can I get involved in T2Day?